hacks-guide/Guide-WiiU/getting-started.md

 - It's functionality can be extended by installing ColdBootHaxchi (CBHC) to a Haxchi installation.

 #### **Haxchi and ColdBootHaxchi (CBHC)**
-!> Installing CBHC incorrectly can brick your Wii U. Make sure to follow the following rules when installing CBHC:
-  - The DS game has to be legitimately installed from the eShop
-  - Don't format the system while CBHC is installed
-  - Don't delete the user account that bought the DS VC game
-  - Don't re-install the same game using wup installer or from the eShop
-  - Don't install Haxchi over CBHC
+!> Installing CBHC incorrectly can brick your Wii U. Make sure to follow the following rules when installing CBHC:<br>- The DS game has to be legitimately installed from the eShop<br>- Don't format the system while CBHC is installed<br>- Don't delete the user account that bought the DS VC game<br>- Don't re-install the same game using wup installer or from the eShop<br>- Don't install Haxchi over CBHC

 - Requires a working Haxchi installation.
 - Automatically launches CFW on every boot.